Header Image 1

 Reminder

 A polite reminder that we will be visiting the Think Tank Museum on Thursday 18th September 2025.
 Details and consent should be on Parent Pay soon!
 Please ensure your child has a packed lunch in a carrier bag and a drink in a disposable bottle.
-Any school provided lunch options must be ordered in advance.
+Any cold, trip day school provided lunch options must be ordered in advance.
 The children will need to be in school uniform and have a suitable coat, weather permitting.

 Medication